 What Does Addiction Treatment Cost?

-Cost will vary depending not only on personal factors like insurance benefits but also:
+The cost of rehab will vary depending not only on personal factors like insurance benefits, but also on:

 - Amenities, programs, and services.

 When you contact the center or receive your referral, ask specifically about the cost of treatment, insurance coverage, and ways to reduce expenses.
 Clinics might offer sliding scales or separate programs to lower costs for people in need.

 Drugabuse.com is a subsidiary of American Addiction Centers (AAC), a nationwide provider of addiction treatment.
 To see how your insurance benefits cover treatment within the AAC network, use the free, instant form below.

 What to Expect When at a Methadone Clinic

 Each methadone clinic will be different, but there will be some similarities regarding staff and routines.
 Reputable methadone clinics will have:6

 - Medical providers to conduct assessments, prescribe substances if appropriate, and participate in treatment planning.

 - Nurses to dispense and observe the consumption of methadone.
 The medication may be given as a liquid, pill, or wafer.1